HuJK/Cloud9-hub/README.md

 This is an nginx reverse proxy config which will try to authenticate user:password with linux pam module ,and try to execute command to spawn a cloud9 workspace by that user, and then proxy_pass to it.

+# How to use:
+Login with your linux username and password.
+It use linux pam module directly.

+If you want add user, type ```sudo adduser``` in command line.
+Make sure you are a sudoer.

 ## Script install for Ubuntu 18.04
 **Warning:** This script will reinstall your nginx and npm.